Did a Police Officer Use More Force Than the Situation Required?

 Why Nisar Law Group?

-Nisar Law Group is a New York-based employment and civil rights firm that exclusively represents individuals — never corporations, never government entities.
+Nisar Law Group is a civil rights and employment litigation firm that exclusively represents individuals — never corporations, never government entities.
 When you come to us, we are always on your side.

-Our attorneys understand the specific challenges of civil rights litigation in New York: the procedural complexity, the power imbalance between individuals and government, and the tactics used to minimize or defeat legitimate claims.
+Our attorneys understand the specific challenges of federal civil rights litigation: the procedural complexity, the power imbalance between individuals and government, and the tactics used to minimize or defeat legitimate claims.
 We know the law, we know the courts, and we know how to fight effectively for our clients.

 We handle the full spectrum of civil rights violations — police misconduct, wrongful arrest, First Amendment retaliation, prisoner rights, religious discrimination by government entities, and government misconduct.
-And we’re committed to making sure that the people who experience these violations have a voice in the legal system.
+And we are committed to making sure that the people who experience these violations have a voice in the legal system.

 Contact us at (212) 600-9534 to schedule a confidential consultation.